dubinsky/dubinsky/notes/Social Security.md

 you will be _at least_ 77 by the time you break even - assuming market does not grow at all; _at least_ 82 with 3% market growth;
 _at least_ 93 with 6% growth; with 8% growth you will _never_ catch up.
-Historically, average annual market return is around 10%.
+Historically, average annual market return is around 10% (not accounting for inflation).

-Total benefits received at age 95 do increase as a result of postponing the benefits: the amount when claiming early, at age 62, is 75% of the amount when claiming late, at 70.
+Total benefits received at age 95 do increase as a result of postponing the benefits: the amount when claiming early, at age 62, is 75% of the amount when claiming late, at 70 - assuming no growth on investments;
+with annual investments growth of 7%, total benefits are greater when claimed earlier.

 The answer to our question "when does it make sense to postpone claiming Social Security benefits and live off of your investment savings instead"